-5.8 Youth Educational Assistance Fund
+5.4.10 Youth Educational Assistance Fund

-To provide an annual grant of up to \$5,500 to former B.C. youth in continuing custody.
+The Youth Educational Assistance Fund (YEAF) provides an annual grant of \$5,500 to former B.C. youth in continuing custody.
 Students can receive a maximum of four grants over their lifetime.
+Students are not required to apply for either full-time or part-time funding to be eligible for YEAF.

-To be eligible for Youth Educational Assistance Fund (YEAF), students must be:
+To be eligible for YEAF, students must be:

-- Between the ages of 19 and 24; and - Taking at least 60 percent of a full course load at a designated institution (40 percent for students with permanent disabilities) in an eligible program at least 12 weeks in length.
+- Between the ages of 19 and 24; and - Taking at least 60 percent of a full course load at a designated post-secondary institution (40 percent for students with permanent disabilities) in an eligible program at least 12 weeks in length that leads to a certificate, diploma or degree.